Ariel Levy (actor)

 Ariel Levy Dor (born 28 September 1984) is a Chilean actor and professional wrestler.
-He is best known for playing Javier Fernández, the main character in the Nicolás López comic film trilogy Qué pena tu..., Pablo 'Carpa' Parra in Mala Conducta, Adamo Curilén in La Sexóloga, Ariel in Aftershock and Alejandro in The Green Inferno.
+He is best known for playing Javier Fernández, the main character in the Nicolás López comic film trilogy Qué pena tu..., Ariel in Aftershock and Alejandro in The Green Inferno.

 In parallel to his career as an actor, Ariel started in 2015 a career as a professional wrestler in his native Chile, becoming one of the main faces of CNL Chile, one of the biggest wrestling promotions in the country, and even becoming the CNL National Champion.
 In 2018, Levy announced that he was chosen for the first WWE South American Tryout, to be held in Santiago, Chile.

 Acting career

-Levy made his debut as a film actor in the film "Promedio Rojo" (2004), by Nicolás López, in which he played Roberto Rodríguez.
-Later, he acted in the short film "Súper niño bully" (2007).
+Levy made his debut as a film actor in the film "Promedio Rojo" ("Below Average" in English releases) directed by Nicolás López, in 2004. he played Roberto Rodríguez.
+In 2007, he acted in the short film "Súper niño bully" also directed by Nicolás López.

 In addition, he has acted on television, making his debut in the television series "EsCool" playing "Matías Jarpa" and participating mainly in youth series such as "Porky te amo", by Mega, "Vivir con 10" by Chilevisión, among others.
 In 2012, he performed for the first time in a nocturnal television series, in "La sexóloga".